Updated in November 2017…

 Photos of our adventures:

 Handy is excellent!
 It can make your head hurt.
-I’m going to extend what he says into a series of simpler entries to help others down this path.
+I have extended and simplified what he says into a series of simpler entries in my blog to help others down this path.

 Thanks for reading and feel free to contact me if you have questions!